mgaudet/CompilerJobs/README.md

 ## [Nethermind](https://boards.eu.greenhouse.io/nethermind/jobs/4034249101) 📤 🧑‍🎓

-* Get to contribute to a compiler for a target language with a novel memmory model
+* Get to contribute to a compiler for a target language with a novel memory model
 * Opportunity to work on tooling support

 ## [Nintendo](https://careers.nintendo.com/job-openings/)